Cedar Falls, Iowa

 Cedar Falls is a city in Black Hawk County, Iowa, United States.
-As of the 2020 census, the city population was 40,713.
-Cedar Falls is home to the University of Northern Iowa, a public university.
+As of the 2020 United States census, the city population was 40,713.
+Cedar Falls is home to the University of Northern Iowa (UNI), a public university.

+Cedar Falls, along with neighboring city Waterloo, Iowa, are the two principal municipalities within the Waterloo-Cedar Falls Metropolitan Statistical Area.
+The Cedar River traverses the vicinity to the southeast.

 History

-Cedar Falls was first settled in March 1845 by brothers-in-law William Sturgis and Erasmus D. Adams.
+Cedar Falls was first settled in March 1845 by brothers-in-law William R. Sturgis and Erasmus D. Adams.
 Initially, the city was named Sturgis Falls.
 The city was called Sturgis Falls until it was merged with Cedar City (another city on the other side of the Cedar River), creating Cedar Falls.
-The city's founders are honored each year with a week long community-wide celebration named in their honor – the Sturgis Falls Celebration.
+The city's founders are honored each year with a week-long community-wide celebration named in their honor – the Sturgis Falls Celebration.

-Because of the availability of water power, Cedar Falls developed as a milling and industrial center prior to the Civil War.
+Because of the availability of water power, Cedar Falls developed as a milling and industrial center before the Civil War.
 The establishment of the Civil War Soldiers' Orphans Home in Cedar Falls changed the direction in which the city developed when, following the war, it became the first building on the campus of the Iowa State Normal School (now the University of Northern Iowa).